WebFuzzing/EMB/README.md

 However, this repository contains as well sources from different open-source projects, each one with its own license, as clarified in more details beneath.

-## Current Case Studies
+## Build The Projects

 To compile and generate all the jar files, use the command:

 ``mvn clean package -DskipTests``

+Currently, all the case studies do require JDK _8_.
+They will not compile with a different version.

-Note: the case studies do import EvoMaster as a library.
+_Note_: the case studies do import EvoMaster as a library.
 Current SNAPSHOT versions of the case studies do use the most recent SNAPSHOT version of EvoMaster (the two versioning numbers are aligned).
-We do not publish the SNAPSHOT dependencies online.
+We do _NOT_ publish the SNAPSHOT dependencies online.
+This means that, if you try to build the project directly, it will fail due to missing SNAPSHOT dependencies.

 To use such SNAPSHOT versions, you need first a `mvn install` of EvoMaster on your machine (so that the SNAPSHOT jars are created, and put under your `~/.m2` folder).
 However, in the Git repository of EMB, we did tag the versions of EMB that are